dragon90o/dragon90o/README.md

       <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
     </a>

-🔭 I’m currently working in <a href="https://phoenix.tech/griffyn/" target="blank">Griffyn Robotech Private Limited</a>
+🔭 I’m currently looking for a job 🤓 in tech new in the field 👶🏽

-🌱 I’m currently Working on a website
+🧠 I’m currently Working on a website.

-🌱 I’m currently learning python.
+🌱 I’m currently learning Reflex module in python.

- 📝 I regularly write articles on [https://[dev.to/100rabhcsmc]([https://dravvt.com]
+ 📝 I regularly write articles on [https://dravvt.com]

 📫 How to reach me **dravvt@gmail.com**